data-preservation-programs/slingshot/participants/matin-cloud-pan.md

 ## (5) If your project is not using a curated dataset, please tell us a little bit more about your data by answering the questions below.

-*We will collect data such as videos, audios, pictures, etc. We have the power to process the data, and the data does not contain any sensitive or illegal information.*
+*We will collect data such as videos, audios, pictures, etc. We have the power to process the data, and the data does not contain any sensitive or illegal information.
+The user who uploads the data has the ownership of the data.
+We will conduct a certain review (machine or manual) on the uploaded video data to ensure the legality and validity of the data.*

 ## (6) How much data are you planning to store to the Filecoin network during the Slingshot competition?